demietranger/demietranger.github.io/_posts/2024-12-30-the-disappointing-brownie.md

 categories: poem
 ---

-mid-workout, I space out towards the mirror in front of me.
+mid-workout, I space out toward the mirror in front of me.

-a woman enters my peripheral, but I'm staring at the space next to her by a very safe margin; phew.
+a woman enters my peripheral, but I'm staring at the space next to her by a safe margin; phew.

 an awkward moment circumvented, but I still want chocolate -